StefanoRausch/Literate-Source-Code/README.md

 List of contributions :

 - Stefano F. Rausch :
     1. A simple [Grunt][] [File](implementations/stefano-rausch/Gruntfile.js.md) and the accompanying ( essential ) [package.json](implementations/stefano-rausch/package.json.md) file.
     2. The [Editorial][] [Workflow][LSC Editorial Workflow]!

-Pull requests are more than welcome.
-Every contributor is attributed for and retains the copyright of the implementation PR [^PR] published.
+Pull requests ( PR ) are more than welcome.
+Every contributor is attributed for and retains the copyright of the implementation PR published.

 Happy literate source coding!